auth0-samples/auth0-pnp-exampleco-timesheets/timesheets-cron/python/README.md

 You should set the following values at the `cron.py`:

-- `YOUR-AUTH0-DOMAIN`: Set this to the value of your Auth0 Domain.
+- `DOMAIN`: Set this to the value of your Auth0 Domain.
 You can retrieve it from the *Settings* of your Client at the [Auth0 Dashboard](https://manage.auth0.com/#/clients).

-- `YOUR-API-IDENTIFIER`: Set this to the value of your API Identifier.
+- `API_IDENTIFIER`: Set this to the value of your API Identifier.
 You can retrieve it from the *Settings* of your API at the [Auth0 Dashboard](https://manage.auth0.com/#/apis).

-- `YOUR_CLIENT_ID`: Set this to the value of your Auth0 Client's Id.
+- `CLIENT_ID`: Set this to the value of your Auth0 Client's Id.
 You can retrieve it from the *Settings* of your Client at the [Auth0 Dashboard](https://manage.auth0.com/#/clients).

-- `YOUR_CLIENT_SECRET`: Set this to the value of your Auth0 Client's Secret.
+- `CLIENT_SECRET`: Set this to the value of your Auth0 Client's Secret.
 You can retrieve it from the *Settings* of your Client at the [Auth0 Dashboard](https://manage.auth0.com/#/clients).

 ## Deploy & Run